ENCCS/julia-for-hpda/content/regression.rst

 Linear regression on real data (extra material)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The second dataset we will use comes from the Rdatasets package and consists of measurements on black cherry trees: girth, height and volume (see Atkinson, A. C. (1985) Plots, Transformations and Regression.
-Oxford University Press).).
+Let us have a look at linear regression on real data.
+For this we will use comes from the Rdatasets package and the "trees" dataset, which consists of measurements on black cherry trees: girth, height and volume
+(see Atkinson, A. C. (1985) Plots, Transformations and Regression.
+Oxford University Press).

 .. code-block:: julia